-NOTE 18 DEFICIT NET POSITION
+NOTE 17 DEFICIT NET POSITION

-For governmental activities, the unrestricted net deficit amount of \$234,457,232 includes the effect of deferring the recognition of pension contributions made subsequent to the measurement date of the net pension liability, the unamortized portion of contributions made in excess of the District's share of its proportionate contributions to its pension plan, and the deferred outflows resulting from the change in the District's share of the net pension liability.
-This is offset by the District's actuarially determined pension liability and the deferred inflows resulting from the projected and actual investment earnings.
+For governmental activities, the unrestricted net deficit amount of \$235,432,024 includes the effect of deferring the recognition of pension contributions made subsequent to the measurement date of the net pension liability, the unamortized portion of contributions made in excess of the District's share of its proportionate contributions to its pension plan, and the deferred outflows resulting from the change in the District's share of the net pension liability.
+This is offset by the District's actuarially determined pension liability and the deferred inflows resulting from the differences between projected and actual investment earnings, and between actual and expected experiences.